R&F Mall

 R&F Mall is a shopping mall integrated as part of R&F Princess Cove, a mixed-use integrated residential and commercial development in Tanjung Puteri, Johor Bahru, Johor, Malaysia.

 History

 The shopping mall was opened on 28 March 2019.

 Architecture

-R&F Mall is integrated below the first phrase of the R&F Princess Cove residential towers.
-It sits adjacent to R&F Marina Place, a commercial center incorporating a yacht club and Permaisuri Zarith Sofiah Opera House, the first international opera house in Johor which spans across 114,430 square feet and a capacity of 600 audiences.
-The jewel-shaped opera house, which reflects its identity as the "Jewel Of South", was named after Raja Zarith Sofiah, the Permaisuri of Johor and incumbent Queen of Malaysia.
+R&F Mall is integrated below the first phase of the R&F Princess Cove residential towers.
+It sits adjacent to R&F Marina Place, a commercial center incorporating a yacht club and Permaisuri Zarith Sofiah Opera House, the first international opera house in Johor which spans 114,430 square feet and has an audience capacity of 600 people.
+The jewel-shaped opera house, which reflects its identity as the "Jewel of the South", was named after Raja Zarith Sofiah, the Permaisuri of Johor and incumbent Queen of Malaysia.

-The mall features an open-space concept layout, taking advantage of natural lighting and decent ventilation due to its adjacency to the Singapore Straits.
+The mall features an open-space concept layout, taking advantage of natural lighting and ventilation due to its adjacency to the Straits of Johor.